sdbeng/JavaScript-Developer-Bible/README.md

 ##Suites: describe Your Tests
 A test suite begins with a call to the global Jasmine function describe with two parameters: a string and a function.
 The string is a name or title for a spec suite – usually what is being tested.
 The function is a block of code that implements the suite.

+##Specs
+Specs are defined by calling the global Jasmine function it, which, like describe takes a string and a function.
+The string is the title of the spec and the function is the spec, or test.
+A spec contains one or more expectations that test the state of the code.
+An expectation in Jasmine is an assertion that is either true or false.
+A spec with all true expectations is a passing spec.
+A spec with one or more false expectations is a failing spec.

+##It's just functions
+Since describe and it blocks are functions, they can contain any executable code necessary to implement the test.
+JavaScript scoping rules apply, so variables declared in a describe are available to any it block inside the suite.

+More updates soon.